kofigumbs/kofi.sexy/blog/elm-beam.md

 I've heard it called the X-is-great-so-we-should-use-X-everywhere effect.
 A large part of our small community is excited by the idea of "Elm on the server", though that phrase likely means different things for different people.
-I enjoy how the Elm author responds to this idea in the [Elm roadmap document](https://github.com/elm/projects/blob/master/roadmap.md#can-i-use-elm-on-servers):
+I enjoy how the Elm author responds to this idea in [the roadmap document](https://github.com/elm/projects/blob/master/roadmap.md#can-i-use-elm-on-servers):

 > Many folks tell me “Elm should compile to X” where X is a thing they like.
 > Here are people suggesting [Go](https://twitter.com/zvozin/status/847860742787223553), [Lua](https://groups.google.com/d/msg/elm-dev/Mi9j3nVD5NE/11akZGmNAgAJ) and [Erlang](https://groups.google.com/d/msg/elm-dev/Mi9j3nVD5NE/Pf1GXS2QAgAJ)...